For Fall 2016, it is important to review the following important update.

 Majors with Additional Requirements

-Like last Fall, we anticipate the competition for the Fall of 2015 to be quite keen as it was last Fall.
+Like last Fall, we anticipate the competition for the Fall of 2016 to be quite keen as it was last Fall.
 Admission to all majors at CSU Fullerton is impacted and competitive as we continue to have more qualified applicants than available new student spaces.
-The most competitive majors for FTF last year aside from Nursing would be Psychology, Computer Engineering integrated BS/MS, Kinesiology, Biological Science and Biochemistry.
+The most competitive majors for FTF aside from Nursing would be Biochemistry, Biological Science, Computer Engineering integrated BS/MS, Kinesiology, and Psychology.

 Computer Engineering integrated BS/MS Applicants: Admission to the integrated BS/MS in Computer Engineering is expected to be very competitive with limited space available.
 To be considered for admission, First-Time Freshmen applicants must demonstrate the following: